InfluxCommunity/influxdb3-js/README.md

 ## Example

-For more complex exmamples see [examples folder](./examples/README.md)
+For more complex examples see [examples folder](./examples/README.md)

 ## Feedback